TesteurManiak/pkmnBattleSim/README.md

 I'm working right now on adding new Pokémon and attacks.
 Then I will add abilities and battle objects.

 For the moment you have to modify the 'main.cpp' file in './src/' to test the simulator (I will work on an automated version).

+TODO
+- encapsulation of the SFML to make a game engine
+- add more pkmn
+- add more attacks
+- add more abilities